AlexWaygood/typeshed-stats/examples/example.md

 ### Package status: *obsolete*

-Upstream has added type hints; these typeshed stubs are now obsolete.
+The runtime package has added inline type hints; these typeshed stubs are now obsolete.

 ### Upload status: *uploaded*